Perth Public Health Officer Training Program

 What is the duration of the program?

-PPHOTP is a two-year program, with a new intake of trainees every year.
+PPHOTP is a two-year program, with a new intake of participants at the beginning of each year.
+It is only for employees of North Metropolitan Health Service public health teams.

 Will there be any assessments during the program?

 No, there will be no formal assessment.
-Informal assessment will occur through attendance and engagement in work placement, teaching and learning activities.
+Opportunities for participants to apply their knowledge will occur through attendance and engagement in workshop activities.

 Will I have a qualification at the end of the program?